onja-org/front-end-finals/README.md

 You have 5 days to convert the design work to a working single webpage.
 There's a lot to cover here in a week, and we don't expect you to have the entire website done in that time, but it would be great if you could.

 So, what is expected then?
+We're going to be marking most of the things we've learned this year.
+Here's a list of things we'll be looking at:

 - **All the HTML**
   - Your HTML should be clean, accurate, and consistent.